1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 After completing the camera and sound rigging, at 3pm the TV rehearsals got underway, complete with the ‘orchestra’.
 During these David Magnus and Leslie Bryce took many more photos, showing that the ‘decorations’ that finally adorned the studio were now being set up.

 “The second day included some camera rehearsals as well as music.
 One thing I liked about working with them (the Beatles) was they were very fluid.
 Nothing was set in stone.
 They had a basic idea, then worked on it as we went along.
 The idea to include Greensleeves and In The Mood as part of the orchestration came out as we went along.”

-In the photo above-on the right , Ringo and George try the trumpets, whilst Paul has a go at the trombone and John plays Jack Emblow’s accordian.
+In the photo above on the right , Ringo and George try the trumpets, whilst Paul has a go at the trombone and John plays Jack Emblow’s accordion.

 Dave Gautier’s Mole Crane is ‘parked’ right up beside the violins in the above photo.
 Note it is only fitted with ‘fixed lenses’, but it may have used a zoom during the programme.
 The director had specified on his tech requirements that Taylor-Hobson ‘V5 zooms’ should be on all except the control room camera.